asmq77/COMP-490-P2/README.md

 program status: works as instructed

 to test the program:
-open fr.html through the http://www.csun.edu/~asa18427/cgi-bin/ and type anything in the box and click submit and the cgi program will excute and display a new html page.
+open fr.html through the http://www.csun.edu/~asa18427/cgi-bin/ and type anything in the box and click submit and the cgi program will excute and display a new html page displaying the typed string.